Pre-Kindergarten / PALS

 Students attend two full days per week on Monday and Wednesday taught by an early education teacher and an educational assistant.
 Students also have access to consultants for specialized services including a Speech and Language Pathologist, Occupational Therapist and Physical Therapist.
 For more information about the availability of this programming, please contact Student Support Services at Elk Island Public Schools.

-The Kindergarten program runs full days every Tuesday and Thursday and one or two Fridays per month.
-You can register your child in Kindergarten for the 2017/18 school year if he/she will be five years old on or before December 31st, 2017.
+You can register your child in Kindergarten for the 2019/20 school year if he/she will be five years old on or before December 31st, 2019.
+Kindergarten will use Schedule A for the 2019 / 2020 school year.
+A link to the calendar is provided below.

 The online registration form is available as of Jan.15, 2018—the paper version no longer exists.